Health and Safety at Work

 This Authority formally adopted the Enforcement Concordat in March 1998.
 A service specific enforcement policy has been produced setting out how the Council and its inspectors will approach and implement enforcement in a consistent way.

-Registration of a Factory (and use of mechanical power)
+Registration of a factory (and use of mechanical power)

-Under Section 137 of the Factories Act 1961, every person who begins to occupy, or use any part of a premise a factory, shall, not less than I month before he does so, register the premises with the local Health & Safety Inspector (ie with the local office of the Health & Safety Executive).
+Under Section 137 of the Factories Act 1961, every person who begins to occupy, or use any part of a premise a factory, shall, not less than I month before he does so, register the premises with the local Health and Safety Inspector (ie with the local office of the Health and Safety Executive).
 Similarly, if a person in a factory introduces mechanical power for the first time, this must also be registered.
 This registration must be submitted on an F9 Notice.

 Reporting accidents and ill health at work is a legal requirement.
 Below is a list of some of the occasions when this Local Authority must be notified.